8 ways teachers are talking about Jan. 6 in their classrooms

 The organization Facing History & Ourselves has just published a new Jan.
 6 lesson plan for teachers that unpacks a common word used to describe the Capitol attackers: mob.

-And this gets to another key takeaway for the classroom: History is made by people, and not just famous ones – in this case, President Trump and Vice President Pence – but by thousands.
+And this gets to another key takeaway for the classroom: History is made by people, and not just famous ones — in this case, Trump and Pence — but by thousands.

 "Our tagline is 'People make choices and choices make history,' " says Abby Weiss, of Facing History & Ourselves.